Oleksii9999/Oleksii9999/README.md

 # My slogan 🏹
 _I can and I will.
 Happiness is a choice._

-# Testomonials from clients 🌟
+# Testimonials from clients 🌟

 ⭐⭐⭐⭐⭐
 Oleksii brings a unique blend of technical expertise and interpersonal skills to every project.
 His collaborative spirit and problem-solving abilities make working with him a pleasure.
 I look forward to seeing his continued success.